-The Group's gross profit decreased by approximately HK\$2.4 million, or 4.0%, from approximately HK\$60.9 million for the year ended 31 December 2018 to approximately HK\$58.5 million for the year ended 31 December 2019.
-It was mainly due to the increase in the staff costs.
-The Group's gross profit margin for the years ended 31 December 2019 and 2018 were approximately 44.8% and 46.6% respectively.
+The Group's gross profit decreased by approximately HK\$14.9 million, or 25.5%, from approximately HK\$58.5 million for the year ended 31 December 2019 to approximately HK\$43.6 million for the year ended 31 December 2020.
+It was mainly due to the decrease in revenue.
+The Group's gross profit margin for the years ended 31 December 2020 and 2019 were approximately 36.5% and 44.8% respectively.

-Other Income and Losses
+Other Income and Gains/Losses

-The Group's other income and losses increased by approximately HK\$439,000 from approximately HK\$23,000 for the year ended 31 December 2018 to approximately HK\$462,000 for the year ended 31 December 2019.
-Such increase was mainly caused by the loss on disposal of fixed assets due to relocation of back office during the year ended 31 December 2019.
+The Group's other income increased by approximately HK\$9.3 million from loss of approximately HK\$0.5 million for the year ended 31 December 2019 to approximately HK\$8.8 million for the year ended 31 December 2020.
+Such increase was mainly attributable to the Hong Kong Government's subsidy received under the Employment Support Scheme and exchange gain on RMB.